| About

 rubber band powered designs helped thousands of people learn how

 to build their own ornithopters.
+It turned out

 that the Freebird and Luna designs were easily converted to electric